nishants123/eCommerce_Sales_Analysis_Project/README.md

 Recommendations:

-Customer Segment Strategy:
+1.Customer Segment Strategy:

 • Implement loyalty programs and exclusive deals in high-customer states to retain and expand your customer base.

 • Launch regional marketing campaigns with personalized promotions and free shipping offers for medium- and low-customer states to increase engagement.

-Time-Based Strategy:
+2.Time-Based Strategy:

 •Introduce seasonal sales or limited-time promotions during low-performing months to drive demand.

 •Offer time-specific discounts during low-traffic hours and use push notifications or emails to encourage after-work purchases.

-Product-Based Strategy:
+3.Product-Based Strategy:

 • Bundle top-performing products with complementary items to increase sales and encourage cross-selling.